Chained-2012

 Grade: B

-I think most film critics would agree that each modern film directed by Clint Eastwood would accurately be described as compelling films yet safe films and the 2016 Eastwood offering, Sully, fits into both of these categories in snug fashion- just as Sully feels like a snug film.
+I think most film critics would agree that each modern film directed by Clint Eastwood would accurately be described as a compelling film yet safe film, and the 2016 Eastwood offering, Sully, fits into both of these categories snugly- just as Sully feels like a snug film.

-This is not a knock or a demerit towards the film as it is very good and well made with a high budget, but edgy is not its thing in the least and it might have gone for a bit more grit.
+This is not a knock or a detriment to the film, as it is very good, well-made, and has a high budget.
+However, edginess is not its forte, and it might have been better off with a bit more grit.

-The quite recent perilous United Airways flight 1549 that now-famous Captain Sully successfully landed into New York’s frigid Hudson river one January morning, is recounted in the film.
+The actual film recounts the lively, perilous recent United Airways flight 1549, on which the now-famous Captain Sully successfully landed in New York’s frigid Hudson River one January morning.

-Tom Hanks plays the role of the subdued and unassuming hero to perfection as his calm demeanor and grounded persona makes him quite a likable chap to say nothing of the fact of saving 155 lives aboard the would-be doomed flight that day.
+Tom Hanks is the subdued and unassuming hero to perfection as his calm demeanor and grounded persona make him a likable chap, to say nothing of saving 155 lives aboard the would-be doomed flight that day.

-Instead of going in a purely linear direction, building up the events (gravitating passengers, takeoff) in sequential order, until the inevitable crash, Eastwood wisely decides to begin directly after the crash has already happened.
+Instead of going in a purely linear direction, building up the events (gravitating passengers, takeoff) in sequential order until the inevitable crash, Eastwood wisely decides to begin directly after the crash.

-Captain Sully, clearly jarred by the events, is startled awake by nightmares as he dreams of crashing into midtown Manhattan instead of safely landing the jet.
+Captain Sully, clearly jarred by the events, is startled awake by nightmares.
+He dreams of crashing into midtown Manhattan instead of safely landing the jet.

 This leads to both Sully and First Officer Jeff Skiles (Aaron Eckhart) being put under a microscope and questioned.

-I was a bit caught off guard, and getting slightly bored, as the film takes about thirty minutes to even focus on the actual crash or show and airplane scene, rather building up the events by focusing on Sully and Skiles mental health, but in retrospect, this is a wise decision by Eastwood.
+I was a bit caught off guard and got slightly bored, as the film takes about thirty minutes to focus on the actual crash or show an airplane scene rather than building up the events by concentrating on Sully and Skiles’s mental health.
+However, in retrospect, Eastwood made a wise decision.

-The entire film in itself is barely over ninety minutes total so the action does come fast and furious mid-stream.
+The entire film is barely over ninety minutes total, so the action comes fast and furious mid-stream.

-The danger scenes as Sully navigates the plane into the river, while technically well done, lack much in the way of the punch.
+While technically well done, the danger scenes as Sully navigates the plane into the river lack much in the way of the punch.

 Sure, there are a few quick shots of passengers praying or appearing frightened, but we never get to know any of the passengers very well.

-They almost seem thrown in the last minute as a way of personalizing the passengers.
+They almost seem thrown at the last minute as a way of personalizing the passengers.

-To my mention above, the point of the film certainly surrounds Sully (and arguably it should; nothing wrong with that) and to a lesser degree Skiles, the supporting characters contain no character development and even Skiles’s personal life is not explored well.
+As I mentioned above, the film’s point surrounds Sully (and arguably it should; there is nothing wrong with that) and, to a lesser degree, Skiles.
+The supporting characters contain no character development, and even Skiles’s personal life is not explored well.

-Scully’s wife is only seen by way of phone conversations (played by Laura Linney) that he is happily married with two daughters.
-There is brief talk of some money trouble, but the wife is underdeveloped.
+Scully’s wife is only seen through phone conversations (played by Laura Linney), and he is happily married with two daughters.
+There is a brief talk about money trouble, but the wife is underdeveloped.

 Additionally, the NTSB agents are portrayed as quite antagonistic towards Sully and Skiles (rumors abound that this was embellished for movie making), which makes sense.

-I enjoyed the ending of the film- in tandem with the credits rolling- of seeing not only the real-life Sully, but his wife, and the passengers and crew of the real United Airlines flight 1549, through interviews and photographs.
+I enjoyed the ending of the film- in tandem with the credits rolling- of seeing not only the real-life Sully but his wife and the passengers and crew of the actual United Airlines Flight 1549 through interviews and photographs.

-The focus of the film centers on Captain Sully is fine by me- the man is a hero- but as a film, and more than a biography, it might have added depth to have richer supporting characters and a stronger background of the man that is Sully.
+The film’s focus centers on Captain Sully, which is fine by me- the man is a hero- but as a film, and more than a biography, it might have added depth to have richer supporting characters and a more substantial background of the man that is Sully.

-A few rushed childhood aviator and battle plane scenes seemed rather out of place.
+A few rushed childhood aviator and battle plane scenes seemed somewhat out of place.

-Still, as a whole the film is nice and quite watchable, just nothing that will set the world on fire or be remembered as much more than a decent film based on a true story.
+Still, the film is pleasant and immensely watchable.
+It will not set the world on fire or be remembered as much more than a decent film based on a true story.

 Oscar Nominations: Best Sound Editing